maxmarketpros/GMB-Verification-Lander/NETLIFY_DEPLOYMENT.md

 - Ensure all dependencies are in `package.json`
 - Verify Node version compatibility

+### File API Errors
+- If you see "File is not defined" errors, ensure all file validation uses client-side checks
+- The project includes proper SSR-safe file validation that skips validation during server-side rendering

 ### Images Not Loading
 - Ensure all images are in the `public` folder
 - Use relative paths starting with `/`